RealYusufIsmail/Computer-science-MS-answers-aslevel/paper1.md

     - Parts of a program divided into unequal sizes
     - Uses logical divisions
     - Use virtual memory / backing store to swap parts of programs
-    - Allows programs to be stored in memory noncontiguously
+    - Allows programs to be stored in memory contiguously

 - **CPU interrupt.**
     - Complete the current FDE Cycle